Gabboxl/ClassevivaPCTO/README.md

 ## Translate the app

-Everyone is invited to help with the translation of the app!
+Everyone is invited to help with the app's translation!
 [Start translating on Crowdin!](https://crwd.in/classevivapcto/83bd0ced4110b65c97128926b53fca342645384)

 Currently supported languages: